aryan7002/Send-SMS-using-Python/README.md

 # Send-SMS-using-Python
-this is only single python file , if you want to run this project you need to create a new project then you need a module name requests download it using pip install in terminal i have us tkinter for simple gui
+(This python project helps to send otp or an message to the given or specfic phone number ) this is only single python file , if you want to run this project you need to create a new project then you need a module name requests download it using pip install in terminal i have us tkinter for simple gui